-I was attracted to this role because it gave me the opportunity to help further enhance the Group's and the School's international reputation and visibility by using the extensive experience I have acquired throughout my career working at different universities in different countries and continents.
+I was attracted to this role because it gave me the opportunity to help further enhance the Group's and the Department's international reputation and visibility by using the extensive experience I have acquired throughout my career working at different universities in different countries and continents.

 I was attracted to the University of Manchester (formerly UMIST) because of its international reputation and the prestige of being a world-leader in area of Power Systems.